newrelic/docs-website/src/data-dictionary/events/Mobile/category.md

   - MobileCrash
 ---

-The type of data, session, crash or interaction.
+The type of data: session, crash, or interaction.